 2. It’s cheaper than classroom training

-Edinburgh Business School say that an online solution will help you significantly cut the cost of training.
+Edinburgh Business School says that an online solution will help you significantly cut the cost of training.
 As a business, it will mean you don’t have to worry about hiring a conference room, asking employees to take time out of their working day, paying for lunches or subsidising travel costs.
 This will help you to cut your training costs!

 3. It’s better value for money